Moving to Germany: Expat Registration Guide

 Broadcasting Fee (Rundfunkbeitrag)

-MANDATORYEU + Non-EUThe broadcasting contribution (Rundfunkbeitrag) is EUR 18.36 per month per household, regardless of whether you own a television, radio, or any other device.
-It applies to every household in Germany and is not discretionary.
+MANDATORYEU + Non-EUBroadcasting Fee (Rundfunkbeitrag) in Germany: Automatic after Anmeldung, a letter typically arrives within 2-6 weeks.
+The broadcasting contribution (Rundfunkbeitrag) is EUR 18.36 per month per household, funding public broadcasters ARD, ZDF, and Deutschlandradio.
+It applies to every household in Germany regardless of whether you own a TV, radio, or internet-connected device.
+It is not optional and not means-tested.
 Register at rundfunkbeitrag.de within one month of moving in.
-Recipients of unemployment benefit (Arbeitslosengeld II), student grants (BAfoG), or basic income support (Grundsicherung) may apply for an exemption.
+Exemptions apply to recipients of unemployment benefit II (ALG II), student grants (BAfoG), and basic income support (Grundsicherung).

 - Anmeldebescheinigung (or simply your registered address)